Echlus/ivory/README.md

 > You might experience some delay or issue with the API's, we are working on it.
 If you want to contribute to the project, please read the [contributing guidelines](https://github.com/Echlus/ivory/blob/main/CONTRIBUTING.md).

 ## 😸 About the project
 **Ivory** is a community driven project that aims to provide free and fast web APIs for everyone.
 Everyone can contribute to the project by adding new API's or fixing existing ones.
 The project is written in Typescrits and uses Nest.js and Qwik as the web framework.
 The project is currently in its early stages and we are working on adding more API's and improving the existing ones.
-If you want to contribute to the project, please read the [contributing guidelines](https://github.com/Echlus/ivory/blob/main/CONTRIBUTING.md).
+See the contribution section.

 ## 🧩 Installation